WiseLabCMU/Beluga-2.0/README.rst

 If the firmware image is too large to fit into a single code partition in the internal flash, the hardware can be assembled with external flash.
 The external flash can be used for a few things, including but not limited to saving configurations and being used to store firmware images.
-To use the external flash as an image partition for larger firmware images, additional configurations have to be added.
+To use the external flash as an image partition for larger firmware images, additional configurations have to be added to the application, MCUBoot, and sysbuild.

 Application Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^